robrides/FilmQueryProject/README.md

   * This project incorporates the Data Access Object enabling the Java application to interact with a MySQL database.
 The database consists of 14 tables requiring join queries to properly retrieve relevant data.

 * How to use this project
-  * Compile and run the project.
+  * First obtain a copy of the database from Skill Distillery.
+With the database running on the local machine, compile and run the project.
 The user is presented with a menu of options to select.
 Follow the online prompts to navigate through the application.

 #### Concepts and Technologies Used